eric-pedersen/groundfish-data-analysis/README.md

 1. compiling_data.R -> loads data, cleans it, and resaves data as files for other analyses
 2. population_mean_and_synchrony.R -> generates figure 1
 3. ordinations_and_relative_composition.R -> generates figure 2
-4. distance_diversity_analyses.R -> generates figure S2
+4. functional_diversity.R -> generates figure 3, figure S2, and secondarily estimates of FDis used in figure 6; these are saved in the data folder
-5. functional_diversity.R -> generates figure 3 and secondarily estimates of FDis used in figure 5; these are saved in the data folder
+5. clustering_and_plotting_maps.R -> Generates figure 4.
-6. clustering_and_plotting_maps.R -> Generates figure 4.
+6. distance_diversity_analyses.R -> generates figure 5 and figure S4
-7. overall_community_change.R -> Generates figure 5.
+7. overall_community_change.R -> Generates figure 6.